abid-2362/ultimate-todo-app-part1-step2/readme.md

-# Todo Rest API in TpyeScript and NodeJS
+# Todo Rest API in TpyeScript and NodeJS using PostgreSQL
-it is very initial step in learning TypeScript and creating REST API in TypeScript with NodeJS
+Part 1 Step 2
+Ultimate Todo API with NodeJS and PostgreSQL